-If you don’t have a blue light filter for your mac, then you may want to read this!
+If you don’t have a blue light filter for pc, then you may want to read this!

 Many physical services and activities that would usually be accessed or done have now migrated to the digital platform.
 Books are now e-books, the news is now e-news and even recipes can be found online.
 With the advent of online shopping, you can buy virtually anything from anywhere in the world!
 It has even become a global trend for people to work from home on their computer screens.
 With all that screen time, you can expect a lot of adverse effects, and that’s all due to blue light.

 Blue light is one of the colors that make up white light or visible light.
 It contains other colors like red, orange, yellow and green.
 Among them, blue light is the shortest wavelength with the highest energy levels.
 Blue light is emitted naturally by the sun, artificial lighting and also by digital devices like smartphones, tablets, television screens, and computers.

 What are the effects of blue light?

 Blue light is not as evil as you may have been led to believe.
 It does have its benefits.
 Blue light emitted by the sun helps in regulating your sleep and wakefulness cycle, boosting moods, alertness, and cognitive functioning.